zef-dev/convoworks-wp/readme.txt

 3. Create new Convoworks service (you can use one of provided templates)
 4. Enable testing for you new skill on [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask)
 5. Enable your skill in your Alexa app (iOS, Android) or the [Alexa web app](https://alexa.amazon.com/spa/) - under 'My skills/dev'

+== WordPress actions and filters ==

+Now you can handle WordPress hooks with Convoworks no-code editor.
+Here is how to start.

+1. Start new service and use the "WordPress Hooks Project" template
+2. Navigate to the Configuration view and enable the "WordPress Hooks" platform
+3. Your post titles now will be ucwords

 == Enabling web chat component ==